rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 ![][widget2]

 :   1. **Columns** You can add or remove columns to your feature table.
 Columns can be individually highlighted to emphasize the included content.
-[21%, 5%, ne]
+[23%, 12%, se]
     2. **Rows** Each column can have an independent number of rows.
 You can add or remove rows using the **+** or **-** controls.
 Each row within a column acts as a single cell.
-[29%, 49%, sw]
+[37%, 51%, sw]
     3. **Class** You can use the class control to add a unique CSS class to the cell.
-[29%, 56%, sw]
+[37%, 61%, sw]
     4. **Subline** This option allows you to add a sub-line of text to the cell.
 This is useful for disclaimers or extra information.
-[29%, 64%, sw]
+[37%, 70%, sw]
     5. **Link** You can have a particular cell link to a specific URL.
-[29%, 72%, sw]
+[37%, 78%, sw]
     6. **Style** This option allows you to assign custom style rules to the cell.
-[29%, 80%, sw]
+[37%, 87%, sw]

 1. **Columns** You can add or remove columns to your feature table.
 Columns can be individually highlighted to emphasize the included content.